The university is required to sell all disposable assets. Items that remain U-M property can be transferred between departments.

 All sales are AS IS and final.
 No refunds or exchanges are allowed.

-Quantity discounts are available.
+Quantity discounts may be available.
 Please ask the sales manager at the time of purchase.

-We can only hold items for U-M departments until pickup arrangements are made.
+We can only hold items for U-M departments until delivery arrangements are made.
 All items purchased by the public (non-U-M departments) must be taken at the time of purchase.